AprilXu8168/AUDCurrency/README.md

     }
     ```

    <s> - Create an 'ExchangeRatesService' class with the method 'UpdateRates'.
 This should call a public exchange rates API to get a variety of AUD/X currency pairs, eg AUD/GBP and adds them as rows into your database in a table called 'exchangeRates'.
-The method should return a list of each currency pair and their exchange rate. eg [["AUDUSD", 0.66],["AUD/GBP", 0.51]]
+The method should return a list of each currency pair and their exchange rate. eg [["AUDUSD", 0.66],["AUD/GBP", 0.51]]</s>

-    - Create a single controller called 'ExchangeRatesController' with the route 'UpdateRates' that instantiates an instance of the ExchangeRatesService and calls exchangeRatesService.UpdateRates() and returns its result (the list of pairs + exchange rates)</s>
+    <s>- Create a single controller called 'ExchangeRatesController' with the route 'UpdateRates' that instantiates an instance of the ExchangeRatesService and calls exchangeRatesService.UpdateRates() and returns its result (the list of pairs + exchange rates)</s>

 - Error Handler